Grant Information & Application

 - Endeavour to have each funded project or program align with the PCCF vision, mission and guiding principles

 - Recognize and value diversity within the community

 - Respond to the changing nature of the community by listening to community organizations in order to identify areas of high priority as they arise

-- We will consider funding any type of project, particularly those viewed as being innovative (out-of-the-box)
+- Any type of project, particularly those viewed as being innovative (out-of-the-box)

-- We will consider funding any type of opportunity; start-up, operating, etc.
+- Any type of opportunity: start-up, operating, etc.

-- We will consider funding capital projects (where the capital piece is key to the success of the project)
+- Capital projects (where the capital piece is key to the success of the project)

-- We will consider funding salaries as part of an overall project
+- Salaries as part of an overall project

-- We will consider requests for operating funds in cases of emergent need where an applicant has a plan for sustainability
+- Operating funds in cases of emergent need where an applicant has a plan for sustainability.

 We Will Not Fund